MC-DeltaT/Machine-Perception/Assignment 2/README.txt

     training_eval.sh - Evaluates the performance of the pipeline on the training images. validation_eval.sh - Evaluates the performance of the pipeline on the validation images.

-    Note that the label digit images provided on Blackboard have not been included in the project.
+Executing:
+    Please execute the bash scripts like so: bash task.sh
+    Using ./task.sh doesn't work, as the execute permission seems not to be preserved after zipping/unzipping the project.

-    If you wish to run the train_recognition_model.py script, you must provide the folder yourself.
+    If you wish to run the train_recognition_model.py script, note that the labelled digit images provided on Blackboard are not included in the project, in order to save space.
+You must provide them yourself.